pinkary-project/type-guard/README.md

 $apiKey = type($apiKey)->asString();
 ```

-Here is another example, where we use the `type` function to narrow down the type of a variable that previously could be `null`:
+Here is another example, where we use the `type` function to narrow down the type of a variable that previously could be `null`.
+In the process, zero type information is lost:

 ```php
 /** @var array<int, User>|null $users */